JavierOrtegaP/odin-recipes/README.md

 ## Learnings <a name = "learnings"></a>

-- Use Markdown for github README
+- Use Markdown for GitHub README
 - Follow the guidelines in [How to Write a Git Commit Message](https://cbea.ms/git-commit/) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
 - Create global snippets (templates) in VSCode (for example: Templates for HTML boilerplace and OL/UL with pre-added li)
 - Host live version of a web project directly through GitHub